 Solution Architect’s Role

-Before we dive into solution planning it might be useful to consider the overall role of a solutions architect and what qualities they will be expected to bring to the planning process and onward into the wider project.
+Before we dive into solution planning it might be useful to consider the overall role of a Solution Architect and what qualities they will be expected to bring to the planning process and onward into the wider project.

 The Solution Architect will be a functional and technical expert who will effectively own the solution and its design.